Hoyasumii/bee-movie/README.md

 You a mosquito, you in trouble.
 Nobody likes us.
 They just smack.
 See a mosquito, smack, smack!

 At least you're out in the world.
-You must meet g
+You must meet gi